 - Inform other customers that situation has been addressed by professionals.

 - Ask family member to provide minimal first aid as required.

 - After person’s immediate needs are met, remain to assist family member.

 One way to prevent potential emergencies is to establish basic procedures for activities at the farm.
 Once such procedure is handwashing.
 Handwashing prevents the spread of germs.
-When dealing with animals at the farm and food being sold for consumption, coupled with vulnerable populations (kids and grandparents) – it is paramount to have proper facilities and procedures for hand washing.
+When dealing with animals at the farm and food being sold for consumption, coupled with vulnerable populations (kids, grandparents, pregnant women) – it is paramount to have proper facilities and procedures for hand washing.